jevakallio/foamblog/readme.md

 <blockquote class="github-warning">
     Looks like you're reading this page on GitHub, which means some of the links may not work correctly.
-Please go to the [rendered Foam workpace](https://foambubble.github.io/foam) for an improved experience!
+Please go to the <a href="https://foambubble.github.io/foam">rendered Foam Workspace</a> for an improved experience!
 </blockquote>

 # Foam